Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The Taipei Transport Fun Pass is best for people that want the unlimited bus, MRT, and shuttle bus rides, but don’t plan to visit so many attractions, especially Taipei 101 Observatory (the most expensive attraction on the list).

 You already know my feelings about the Taipei Explore Pass.
 Clearly this pass is designed for attraction and museum lovers, though.
 If you plan to visit tons of museums in your short time in Taipei, then I guess this pass is for you.
 Except it doesn’t include the most famous museum in Taipei, which I feel is ridiculous.
-You’ll after to pay more and order your National Palace Museum ticket online.
+For that, you can order your National Palace Museum ticket online.

 Is the Taipei Fun Pass Worth It?

 So now we come to the million-dollar question: Is the Taipei Fun Pass a good deal?
-To decide whether a Taipei Fun Pass is worth it for you, you are going to need to do a little math, and some guessing too.
+To decide whether a Taipei Fun Pass is worth it for you, you are going to need to do a little math (use this online Fun Pass Calculator!), and some guessing too.
 Why?

 Well, you don’t know exactly which sights you are going to visit, adding up the price of every single MRT is going to be troublesome, and tourist shuttle buses rides can range from NT$15 to 90, depending on how far your go, with no clear information available online about how these fares are determined.